Carol Skinger

 Paintings in blue and white and black by Carol Skinger of two frontal views of Mt.
 Mansfield in Winter. watercolor, gouache, archival ink.
 Copyright @Carol Skinger

-The opening for the art show is Thursday February 5, 2026 from 6-8PM.
-You are invited.
+The opening for the art show was Thursday February 5, 2026 from 6-8PM.

 Sweetwater Art Center 200 Broad St. Sewickley, PA15243